luvnft/trip-planner/README.md

 ---

-JourneyJolt - Turning your travel dreams into reality with the power of AI.
+Arvrtise Travel - Turning your travel dreams into reality with the power of AI.